valueadd-poland/pimp-my-pr/libs/pmp-web/repository/reviewer-statistics/data-access/README.md

-# pmp-web-report-single-user-statistics-data-access
+# pmp-web-repository-single-user-statistics-data-access

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test pmp-web-report-single-user-statistics-data-access` to execute the unit tests.
+Run `nx test pmp-web-repository-single-user-statistics-data-access` to execute the unit tests.